Nederlandsche Scheepsbouw Maatschappij: The Great depression

 Operating on the world market for ship construction, the NSM was severely impeded by the Dutch government clinging to the gold standard.
 In 1932, NSM did rigorous cost cutting, and succeeded in still making a profit of 81,958 guilders.
 There was no dividend over 1932, and work in progress dwindled down to a handful of ships and bridges in early 1933.
 1933 showed almost the same activity as the previous year, but it showed a loss.
 Prices were getting worse because the currencies of surrounding countries that built ships were deprecated.
 In 1934, the crisis seriously hit the results of the NSM.
 It incurred a loss of 194,879 guilders.
 The comment of the board was that all major shipbuilding countries had deprecated their currency by at least 40%.
 Indeed the Dutch shipbuilding industry slipped from third place to seventh place in these years.
+Still, NSM was hit less than other Dutch shipyards.

 Recovery

 1935 saw a slight increase in the number of ships under construction at NSM, but orders were still taken at a loss.
 Over 1935, the government paid part of the loss of 270,957 guilders.
 The board noted that Dutch shipyards could build ships in less man hours than foreign shipyards.
 Nevertheless, at the same price in the buyer currency, the NSM had to work at a loss while foreign companies made a profit.
 The work on HNLMS Tromp laid down in January 1936 gave some air to the NSM.
 On 27 September 1936, the Netherlands finally left the gold standard.

 By early 1937, the effects on the NSM, were already noticeable with orders coming in almost immediately.
 From the depth of 250 employees, it was back at 1,500 employees in February 1937.
 From a financial perspective the orders in progress in 1936 or concluded before the devaluation would not contribute much to profits, because many materials would have to be bought with a weak guilder.
 Indeed the profit over 1937 would be a meager 178,711 guilders (before depreciations), which was booked against earlier losses.